google/cel-spec/doc/langdef.md

 normalization is desired, it should be performed outside of CEL, or done as a custom extension function.

-Likewise, no advanced collation is attempted on strings, as this depnds on the normalization and can be locale-dependent.
+Likewise, no advanced collation is attempted on strings, as this depends on the normalization and can be locale-dependent.
 Strings are simply treated as sequences of code points and are ordered with lexicographic ordering based on the numeric value of the code points.